Images shot with the vintage Super-Takumar 28mm f3.5

 I like how I always feel better having visited.

-Unlike some temples in China, Wuxi’s Nanchan temple is free to enter and explore.
+Unlike some temples in China, and indeed other Wuxi attractions, Nanchan temple is free to enter and explore.

-Inside you’ll find graffiti-covered walls and steep and rickety stairs.
+Inside you’ll find graffiti-covered walls and steep, rickety stairs with low doorways and ceilings.

-The views of the temple and the surrounding city are pretty good.
+For the views of the temple below and out over the surrounding city, it’s worth it.

 I never used to do much landscape photography until I got the Super-Takumar 28mm f3.5.